 Yellowstone National Park

-Established in 1872 and situated in Wyoming (primarily), Montana, and Idaho, Yellowstone is America's first national park.
-Preserved within it are Mammoth Hot Springs; Yellowstone Canyon; Lake Yellowstone; and, of course, Old Faithful Geyser---one of the world’s most extraordinary hydrothermal features amid what is also the world's largest single collection of geysers, hot springs, fumaroles, and mud pots.
+Established in 1872 and situated in Wyoming (primarily), Montana, and Idaho, this is America's first national park.
+Preserved within it are Mammoth Hot Springs; Yellowstone Canyon; Lake Yellowstone; and, of course, Old Faithful Geyser—one of the world’s most extraordinary hydrothermal features amid what is also the world's largest single collection of geysers, hot springs, fumaroles, and mud pots.
 Volcanic activity through the millennia is also evident in the park’s extraordinary mountains and intriguing hardened-lava masses and other land forms, with news rolling in all the time about what’s brewing underground (don’t worry—scientists don’t think there will be another major eruption for millennia).
 The park’s incredible nature includes abundant wildlife too, like grizzly bears, wolves, bison, and elk.

-Tackling this multi-state, 2.2-million-acre park, with its 1,000-plus miles of trails, takes some planning---and your plans could vary based not only on your interests but also on seasonal road and other closures.
-To take in Old Faithful, enter via either the south entrance (also good for Grant Village and West Thumb on Lake Yellowstone) in Wyoming or the west entrance at the Idaho--Wyoming border.
-There are several lodging options near the park’s most famous of geysers, and the visitors center has a daily schedule of when it’s likely to erupt.
-The north entrance, which is actually in the park’s northwest corner, is closest to Mammoth Hot Springs and its lodgings, museums, and visitors center.
+Tackling this multistate, 2.2-million-acre park, with its 1,000-plus miles of trails, takes some planning—and your plans could vary based not only on your interests but also on seasonal road and other closures.
+The main north entrance (actually in the park’s northwest corner) is at Gardiner, Montana, and is the only entrance open year-round to wheeled vehicles.
+It’s also closest to Mammoth Hot Springs and its lodgings, museums and visitor center.

 Regardless of where you enter or explore, stay on one of 1,000-plus miles of trails, some of which have boardwalks, and follow all rules and guidelines to stay safe and to minimize your impact on the fragile ecosystems.
 And, given the park’s unique geology, be sure to look into the many interpretive programs and ranger-led walks and talks offered in summer in the various areas.